 We have ambitious but realistic targets in place to reduce water use across the industry.
 In an industry with hundreds of years of heritage, processes and practices have evolved across manufacturers.
 There’s no one-size-fits-all solution, which is why we are working with individual companies to enable continuous improvement.

-We will also develop a Whisky Water Stewardship Standard by 2021.
-This isn’t just about reducing the amount of water we use.
+Our industry's Whisky Water Stewardship Framework, published in summer of 2023, is about more than reducing the amount of water we use.
 It’s also about wider catchment issues.
 Water quality, biodiversity, morphology of rivers and lakes, and responding to a changing climate.
-We can only do this through collaboration, working together with our partners and other water users.
+We can only do this through collaboration, working together with our partners, regulators and other water users.